Empowering Health Care Consumers

 - Improving discharge planning so that patients and caregivers have the information they need to make decisions about post-acute care options.

-For more information about this priority area, contact Program Officer Amy Shefrin
+For more information about this priority area, contact Program Officer Laura Eldon

-Ms. Shefrin holds a Bachelor of Arts degree from New York University and a Master of Public Administration degree from Columbia University’s School of International and Public Affairs.
+Ms. Eldon holds a Bachelor of Arts degree in Political Science from Muhlenberg College and a Master of Arts degree in Political Science from Lehigh University.

 As Program Assistant, Jannel Tillman provides administrative support to the Vice President of Programs, as well as program support to the Empowering Health Care Consumers and Special Projects Fund teams.
 She is responsible for assisting in grants management, grantee communications, event coordination, and research.
 She works closely with NYSHealth staff to develop and design grant opportunities.